ARCTraining/swd2_git/_episodes/05-history.md

 In this case,
 we're telling Git that we want to recover the version of the file recorded in `HEAD`, which is the last saved commit.
-If we want to go back even further, we can use a commit identifier instead:
+If we want to go back even further, say to the first commit, we can use a commit identifier instead:

 ~~~